Transform and Upgrade your garage floor

 Cracks accompanied by heaving or sinking indicate a serious issue with the foundation or settling of the ground below.
 They can also be a place for water or gasses to seep through.

 Epoxy is a material layered over your garage floor that makes it resistant to stains, chemicals, and abrasion.
 It creates a smooth and glossy finish that is easy to clean and maintain.
 The variety of epoxy colours and styles allows you to customize how your garage floor looks.
-Epoxy will enhance its durability and appearance, making it a long-lasting investment for your home.
+Polyaspartic top coat over flake that is broadcasted into epoxy is also an option.
+Urethane coating over the existing concrete as a seal coat is a very durable and economical solution as well.

 This usually happens when the concrete has too much water or does not cure properly during installation.
 It occurs first in high-traffic areas and reduces the floor’s curb appeal but does not damage the structure.

 When this happens, we advise clients not to try and hide it with paint as the floor will likely flake again.
-Instead, we recommend replacing the slabs or garage floor coating completely.
+Instead, we recommend a concrete skim coat after loose material is removed.
+This can then be diamond ground smooth and top coated to protect the repairs.

 “My back entrance pad to my garage was badly damaged from renters who apparently used an axe to chip ice from the pad and broke the concrete surface in multiple places.
 GlossWorks did a superb job of resurfacing the pad.
 Extra work was required for damage inside the garage and ultimately a different approach was used to keep water from flowing into the garage (insufficient grade during initial construction.)
 Quoted price remained unchanged, and this price was a few hundred dollars lower than other quote.
 Would highly recommend GlossWorks”